Dzmitryy1812/Dzmitryy1812/README.md

 ---

 ## 👨‍💻About Me
-I’m a crypto enthusiast and developer specializing in building and maintaining high-availability infrastructure for PoS and PoW networks.
+I’m a  enthusiast and developer specializing in building and maintaining high-availability infrastructure for PoS and PoW networks.
 My goal is to use programming to optimize node and system performance while actively supporting new projects, assisting developers, and enhancing testnet ecosystems.

 ---